Salticus cingulatus

-Salticus cingulatus is a Palearctic jumping spider of the family Salticidae.
+Salticus cingulatus is a Palearctic jumping spider (family Salticidae).

 Description

 The female Salticus cingulatus has a body length of 5.2–5.5 mm while the male's is 3.4–6 mm.
 On the male the palpal bulb is distally forked, with a long visible part.
 On the female the epigyne is strongly sclerotized, the anterior part opaque.
 The prosoma is black, with white spots, and the opisthosoma is black, but largely covered with white hairs.
 It is similar to Salticus scenicus but it is normally distinguished by being much paler due to more white hairs on the prosoma.

 Habitat and ecology

 The favoured habitat of Salticus cingulatus is old tree trunks and fence palings situated in sunny situations in or close to woodland, fens and heathland.
 It is frequently encountered on pines.
 It is occasionally encountered on buildings.
 Males are active in May and June, females mostly between May and July, but they occasionally persist until autumn.